Introduction - Wireless security and cryptography

 • Develop a practical understanding of RSA’s key generation, encryption, and signing capabilities.

-• Understand how the 802.11 standard provides a basis for a wireless security management framework (client authentication, message privacy, and message integrity).
+• Understand how the IEEE 802.11 standard provides a basis for a wireless security management framework (client authentication, message privacy, and message integrity).

 • Become familiar with key authentication methods and encryption and message integrity algorithms used in securing wireless networks.